neilgmacy/SimpleLogging/README.md

 # SimpleLogger

-SimpleLogger is a small utility for Swift apps that adds a little more customisation to a basic `print` statement.
+`SimpleLogger` is a small utility for Swift apps that adds a little more customisation to a basic `print` statement.
+You can log at different priority levels, and each level has an emoji to allow for better visual scanning of logs.

 ## Usage